stdware/qwindowkit/tests/windows/windowproc/ACRYLIC.md

 is hidden inside the implementation.
 Margins tracking covers QWK's writes, not external raw DWM margin calls.
 Window generations and successful nested margin updates prevent stale tracking writes; successful inner same-key updates keep priority, and obsolete/deleted contexts are not rolled back into.
+Related material updates also invalidate an outer material update on success or failed rollback, preventing it from overwriting newer Mica/Mica Alt/blur state.
+See [EFFECTS.md](EFFECTS.md) for the shared reentry contract and adjacent-effect regressions.

 References: